v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 search.appverid:
 - MET150
 - MOE150
-description: "You can use the Office 365 audit log search tool to help you troubleshoot common issues such as inbox rules that forward email."
+description: "You can use the Office 365 audit log search tool to help you troubleshoot common issues such as a investigating a compromised account or finding out who set up email forwarding for a mailbox."
 ---

 # Search the Office 365 audit log to troubleshoot common scenarios

-This article describes how to use the Office 365 audit log search tool to help you troubleshoot the common support scenarios.
+This article describes how to use the Office 365 audit log search tool to help you troubleshoot common support scenarios.
 This includes using the audit log to:

 - Find the IP address of the computer used to access a compromised account
-- Determine if email forwarding has been set up for a user
+- Determine who set up email forwarding for a mailbox
 - Determine if a user deleted email items in their mailbox
 - Determine if a user created an inbox rule

 ## Using the Office 365 audit log search tool

-Each of the troubleshooting scenarios described in this article are based on using the Office 365 audit log search tool in the Office 365 Security & Compliance Center.
-This section lists the permissions requirements to search the audit log and describes the steps to access and run audit log searches.
-Each scenario provides specific guidance about how to configure the search query and what to look for in the detailed information in the audit records that match the search criteria.
+Each of the troubleshooting scenarios described in this article are based on using the audit log search tool in the Office 365 Security & Compliance Center.
+This section lists the permissions required to search the audit log and describes the steps to access and run audit log searches.
+Each scenario section provides specific guidance about how to configure an audit log search query and what to look for in the detailed information in the audit records that match the search criteria.

 ### Permissions required to use the audit log search tool